Living in Riyadh as an expat

 Climate in Riyadh

-The climate is a challenging factor; summer temperatures can skyrocket to more than 122°F (50°C) and the dry winds that blow through the city are often accompanied by a haze of sand.
+The climate is a challenging factor; summer temperatures can skyrocket to more than 122°F (50°C), and the dry winds that blow through the city are often accompanied by a haze of sand.
 Winters in Riyadh are mild, with average temperatures around 64°F (18°C).
-The city experiences occasional dust storms and sandstorms.

 Despite its glitzy malls and futuristic architecture, Riyadh is very much a traditional Arab city.
 If the ancient mosques dotting its tree-lined highways aren’t enough of a reminder, the strict adherence to Islamic law will be.
-Moving to Riyadh can be a challenging experience for some, but one that can be not only financially rewarding, but also culturally enriching for expats who approach it with an open mind.
+Moving to Riyadh can be a challenging experience for some, but it can also be not only financially rewarding but also culturally enriching for expats who approach it with an open mind.

 Expat Health Insurance